Dulles-Girl-Bytes/Bridgehacks/README.md

 </nav>

 <div>
+     <mark>Please click on the game you want to play and then use the arrow keys to control the ball!</mark>
     <marquee>Please click on the game you want to play and then use the arrow keys to control the ball!</marquee>

 </div>